-Capturing innovative ideas from employees at various levels, building an active and collaborative workforce, recognizing employees effort and communicating effectively with all stakeholders are the vital building blocks of innovation management.
+Capturing innovative ideas from employees at various levels, building an active and collaborative workforce, recognizing employees effort and communicating effectively with all stakeholders are the vital building blocks innovation management for continuous improvement .

 According to the recent study by Accenture, over 90% of executives think innovation is key to their business success.

 Organizations are often driven by committee-vet ideas developed from a holistic perspective.
 This gives only a one-dimensional lookout for a specific business challenge.
-However, crowdsourcing innovation from employees can harness your organization’s creative ability besides your business growth.
+However, crowdsourcing innovation from employees can harness your organization’s creative ability to bring innovative thoughts besides your business growth.
 So why not ignite the culture of ideation among employees?

-Crowdsourcing innovation is slowly making its debut in the digital workplace and that too with high expectations.
+Crowdsourcing innovation is an innovation activity that is slowly making its debut in the digital workplace and that too with high expectations.
 This practice encourages an active participation of employees pooling up ideas within the organization.
 It acts as a channel to obtain an appropriate and effective solution to complex business challenges.

-Pooling innovation can span over new products or services, enhancement of organization’s performance, cost-reducing techniques, process improvements, or innovative business models and methods.
+Pooling innovation can span over new product innovation or services, enhancement of organization’s performance, improve development process, cost-reducing techniques, enhance development process, or innovative business models and methods.

-A recent study by Accenture revealed that more than 90 percent of executives believe that the long-term success of their organization’s strategy depends on their ability to develop new ideas.
+A recent study by Accenture revealed that more than 90% of executives believe that the long-term success of their organization’s strategy depends on their ability to develop new ideas.

-Failing to recognise the significance of innovation management may result in an organization with outdated offerings.
-At times the organization may come to a compromise by failing to deliver top-notch innovative offerings that contribute to staying ahead of the competition.
+Failing to recognize the significance of innovation management may result in an organization with outdated offerings.
+At times the organization may come to a compromise by failing to deliver top-notch innovative products or solutions that contribute to staying ahead of the competition.